sagemath/trac_to_gh/Issue 9577.md

 # Issue 9577: chinese translation of the tutorial

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/9577

 Original creator: schilly